diegosasw/cosmosdb-sample/README.md

     mcr.microsoft.com/cosmosdb/linux/azure-cosmos-emulator:latest
 ```

-Download the certificate from the container
+Experiment with downloading the certificate from the container
 ```
 curl -k https://localhost:8081/_explorer/emulator.pem > emulatorcert.crt
 ```

-With elevated permissions, add the certificate to the Trusted Root Certification Authorities
+and with adding the certificate to the Trusted Root Certification Authorities with elevated permissions
 ```
 certutil.exe -addstore root emulatorcert.crt
 ```